honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 * Ignoring the superfluous details and get to the essence
 * Don't rush
 * List all the possibilities methodically, including the incorrect ones, and articulate **why** the incorrect ones are incorrect
+* If a question has a big number in it, try it with a smaller number first
+* Approach a specific case, and not the great generality, first
+* Ask the question "what is the real question?"

 ## Puzzles